CHTC/chtc-website-source/scaling-htc.md

 B. The Open Science Grid (OSG)
 ------------------------------

-The Open Science Grid (OSG) is a group of universities and research labs who have agreed to share their unused computational resources with each other.
+The <a href="http://www.opensciencegrid.org/">Open Science Grid (OSG)</a> is a group of universities and research labs who have agreed to share their unused computational resources with each other.
 If a job is submitted from an OSG submission point, it can run in the OSG pool associated with that submission point.
 This OSG pool is the